CalvinNeo/CFortranTranslator/README.md

 ### operators
-1. defined operators is not supported
+1. defined operators is not supported yet

 #### intrinsic operators